Why Are the ARIMA and SARIMA not Sufficient: Scenarios of Warming-up

-Besides, we have $100$ times of monte carlo simulation and the averaged prediction MSE is given in Table \ref{tab:warmingup-case2}.
+Besides, we have $100$ times of monte carlo simulation and the averaged prediction MSE is given in Table \ref{tab:warmingup-case1}.
 Clearly, the transformed series ${\bmh x}^0$ of ARMA-SIN is nearer to its ground truth ${\bm x}^0$ than that of ARIMA.
-Thus the prediction accuracy is more satisfactory without any doubt.
+Thus the prediction accuracy is more satisfactory.